clevelandmusicco/HothouseExamples/pd/README.md

 | SWITCH 3 | Unused |  |
 | FOOTSWITCH 1 | Unused |  |
 | FOOTSWITCH 2 | Bypass | The bypassed signal is buffered |

+> [!NOTE]
+> This example shows an approach to switching between the dry signal and the wet signal.
+In this setup, when the effect is engaged, the dry signal is routed exclusively to the effect code.
+So, this is **DRY *OR* WET** switching.

 ![hothouse-tremolo](images/hothouse-tremolo.png)